neuroscales/nifti-zarr/README.md

 ## 1. Introduction

-As biomedical imaging scales up, it is making more and more use of remote storage, remote computing and remote visualization.
+As biomedical imaging scales up, it is increasingly making use of remote storage, remote computing and remote visualization.
 Classical file formats—which store array data contiguously in a single file—are limited at large scales as
 1. They often do not store data at multiple resolutions;
 2. They do not offer efficient parallel access to data chunks;
-3. They do not efficiently compress 3D (raster) data
+3. They do not efficiently compress 3D raster data.

 These limits are very clear when it comes to visualizing very large data volumes, which cannot be loaded in memory in full.
 In this context, it is